swastikakhan/FaceRecognition_GenderClassification/README.md

      ```

 - **Outputs**:
+  - Final evaluation metrics:
-  - Top-1 Accuracy
+    - Accuracy
+    - Precision
+    - Recall
-  - Macro-averaged F1 Score
+    - F1 Score

 > This script does not train a model.
 It uses a pretrained FaceNet-based embedding extractor and performs verification using cosine similarity with an ROC-optimized threshold.